eltrino/diamantedesk-documentation/user-guide/tickets.md

 Field  | Description
 ------------- | -------------
-Branch  | Click the down arrow to choose a branch where this ticket is going to be created.
+Branch  | Click the down arrow to choose a branch where this ticket should be created.
-Subject | Briefly describe the substance of the issue in this field.
+Subject | Provide the topic of an issue in this field.
 Status | Select the status of a ticket.
 The available statuses are **New**, **Open**, **Pending**, **In Progress**, **Closed** and **On Hold**.
 When the ticket is just created, its status is normally set to **New** or **Open**.
-Priority | Set the priority of the ticket according to urgency and severity of the issue occurred.
+Priority | Set the priority of the ticket according to the urgency of the issue occurred.
 The available priority options are **Low**, **Medium** or **High**.
 Source | Specify the channel used to submit this ticket.
 The available options are: through **Web**, **Phone** or **Email**.
 To learn more about channels of ticket submitting, follow this [link](channels/index.html).
 Reporter | Reporter is a user who created a ticket or who is in charge if it.
 This user receives notifications whenever the ticket status or priority changes.
-By default, the reporter is an owner of the account where the user is currently logged in.
-To change the reporter, click the list button and select the corresponding user.
+By default, the reporter is an owner of the account.
+To change the reporter, click the **List** button and select the corresponding user.
 Assignee | Assignee is a person responsible for the ticket workflow.
-To change the reporter, click the list button and select the corresponding user.
+To change the assignee, click the **List** button and select the corresponding user.
 File | In case there is a file that shall be attached to the ticket (screenshot or document), click **Choose file** and select the required file from your local machine.
 Tags | Add tags for the further quick ticket search and classification.
 Follow the link to learn more about [tagging](tagging.html) in DiamanteDesk.